 That’s a pretty broad definition.
 In fact, it’s possible that you may have engaged in behavior that qualifies as harassment without realizing it.
 With this post, we hope to explain the act of harassment a bit better so that people can understand what not do to – or why they may have been charged.

+When examining whether someone’s actions constitute the crime of harassment, we must first identify the action itself – was it obscene?
+Was it threatening?
 Here’s an overview of the types of acts that are punishable as harassment in Texas.

 The act of initiating communication, whether electronically, in writing, or by telephone, and making a proposal, suggestion, comment, or request that is obscene.